 Blueprints College Access Initiative

 Blueprints is an initiative of Alabama Possible that impacts high school student retention and college success.
-Through a collaboration between Auburn University K-12 Outreach and the Honors College the Blueprints program will offer “near peer” mentoring between Auburn college students and local high school students in the 9th though 12 grades.
+Through a collaboration between Auburn University Center for Educational Outreach and Engagement (CEOE) and the Honors College the Blueprints program will offer “near peer” mentoring between Auburn college students and local high school students in the 9th though 12 grades.
 This structured program uses trained college mentors to provide 9th grade early awareness mentoring and 10-12th grade college coaching through the college and career readiness classes at our partner high schools.
 With guidance from their mentors, Blueprints students engage in college and career exploration, acquisition of academic and soft skills, and financial education activities to complete scholarship and financial aid applications.
 Alabama’s Blueprints students in the Class of 2014 gained acceptance to over 70 colleges nationwide!

 Maths and Science Marketing

 Maths and Science Marketing is a free, web-based program offering over 100,000 pages of PowerPoint and PDF learning and teaching modules, textbooks, workbooks, experiments, videos, simulations, worksheets, tests & exams with memos, study secrets etc. This internationally acclaimed teaching and learning program was developed in South Africa to advance educational opportunities for students underrepresented in the nation’s colleges and universities.
 With math programs for grades 1-12 and science programs for grades 10-12, this interactive teaching and learning tool offers strategies, resources and materials for both teachers and students.

 CEOE looks forward to hosting future workshops for teachers wanting support using the Maths and Science Marketing program.
 Check our website for announcements.